joesteinkamp/design-knowledge-base/5_Leadership/Management/Hiring/phone-screen-team-fit.md

 1. What are your career goals?
 What are you looking for?
 2. What **don't** you want to do?
 3. How do you continue to advance your design knowledge? / How do you learn?
+   1. When is the last time you tried a new product?
+What was it? / What are your favorite products?
+Why?
 4. How have you improved the design practice from process to tool usage on your Design team?
    1. What do you want to learn next?
+5. What are you most proud of in your design career? *Look for if they talk about product, process, people, or other things to find passion areas*

+**Nice to Haves**
-5. [Product Design Only] In your words, define the roles of product manager, engineering, and designer and describe how they work together successfully.
+* [Product Design Only] In your words, define the roles of product manager, engineering, and designer and describe how they work together successfully.
-6. When is the last time you tried a new product?
-What was it? / What are your favorite products?
-Why?
-7. Can you tell me about someone you’ve helped in your career?
+* Can you tell me about someone you’ve helped in your career?
 How?
-8. Tell us about the newest thing you’ve learned that has improved your design work.
+* Tell us about the newest thing you’ve learned that has improved your design work.
 What was it?
-   1. Why did you decide to invest time in it?
+  * Why did you decide to invest time in it?
 How did you learn it? *Look for someone that is a self-learner.*
-   2. How did you apply it afterwards?
+  * How did you apply it afterwards?

 *Lastly, request their portfolio details, if you don't already have it.*